Floer theory and reduced cohomology on open manifolds

 The claim follows as before.

-\end{proof} The final ingredient we shall need is the following elementary observation whose proof we leave for the reader. \begin{tm} The pullback of a u.i.b. family by a uniformly continuous map is u.i.b. \end{tm} Theorem~\ref{tmWeakTameCont} has consequences for symplectic invariants on open manifolds which we state as the following theorem. \begin{tm} The following invariants whose definition requires fixing geometrically bounded almost complex structure $J$ are independent of the choice of such $J$. \begin{enumerate} \item The Gromov-Witten theory on geometrically bounded manifolds studied in \cite{Lu06}. \item Symplectic homology of relatively compact open sets studied in \cite{CielGinzKer}\footnote{See Remark 3.3 in \cite{CielGinzKer} where this question is raised.}. \item Rabinowitz Floer homology of tame stable Hamiltonian hypersurfaces in geometrically bounded manifolds \cite{cieliebak2010}\footnote{See the beginning of \S 4.5 in \cite{cieliebak2010}.}. \end{enumerate} \end{tm} \begin{proof} By Theorem~\ref{tmWeakTameCont} we can connect any two such almost complex structures $J_0$ and $J_1$ via a path $J_s$ of i-bounded almost complex structures.
-By Theorem~\ref{tmDiamEst} below the $J_s$-holomorphic curves of energy $\leq E$ with boundary in a given compact set $K$ are contained in a compact set $K'(E,K)$.
-Thus, standard cobordism or continuation arguments can be applied. \end{proof} \begin{rem} The question of what kind of deformation of the symplectic structure preserves which of these invariants appears to be more subtle and is not studied here.
-In a forthcoming work, the question is taken up for particular type of deformation on Liouville domains. \end{rem} \begin{rem} It is not known to the author whether the class of i-bounded symplectic manifolds is strictly larger than the class of geometrically bounded symplectic manifolds.
-It appears likely that it might be easier to characterize the class of i-bounded symplectic manifolds in terms of the topology of $\omega$.
-Call a symplectic manifold complete if for any disconnecting compact hypersurfaces $\Sigma$, a component of $M\setminus \Sigma$ which has finite volume is precompact in $M$.
-An interesting question is whether there are any obstructions to weak boundedness on complete symplectic manifolds?
+\end{proof} The final ingredient we shall need is the following elementary observation whose proof we leave for the reader. \begin{tm} The pullback of a u.i.b. family by a uniformly continuous map is u.i.b. \end{tm} Theorems \ref{tmWeakTameCont} and~\ref{tmDiamEst} have consequences for symplectic invariants on open manifolds which we state as the following theorem. \begin{tm} The following invariants whose definition requires fixing geometrically bounded almost complex structure $J$ are independent of the choice of such $J$. \begin{enumerate} \item The Gromov-Witten theory on geometrically bounded manifolds studied in \cite{Lu06}. \item Symplectic homology of relatively compact open sets studied in \cite{CielGinzKer}. \item Rabinowitz Floer homology of tame stable Hamiltonian hypersurfaces in geometrically bounded manifolds \cite{cieliebak2010}\footnote{ See Remark 3.3 in \cite{CielGinzKer} and likewise the beginning of \S 4.5 in \cite{cieliebak2010} where this question is raised.}. \end{enumerate} \end{tm} \begin{proof} By Theorem~\ref{tmWeakTameCont} we can connect any two such almost complex structures $J_0$ and $J_1$ via a uniformly i-bounded path $J_s$ of compatible almost complex structures.
+We outline how to prove invariance in each case separately. \begin{enumerate}